 The architecture of Altenburg Abbey in the Austrian region of Waldviertel reminds us of a Baroque abbey you see in Austria many times.
 But it hides an older monastery below its floors.
 Visitors walk through the ages by climbing the stairs up and down.
 [German]

 This electric locomotive ÖBB 1040.09, built in 1951, is located as an exhibit at the Waldviertel railway museum (Waldviertler Eisenbahnmuseum) in Sigmundsherberg.
 In addition to material about Austrian railways, you can also see an exhibition about the Sigmundsherberg POW camp from World War I. [German]

 On my walk through the basement vaults of Altenburg Abbey I came across this reconstruction of a Gothic tower stove.
-While unearthing the old monastery the workers discovered 62 tiles showing Bible stories, saints, emblems and symbols.
+While unearthing the old monastery, the workers discovered 62 tiles showing Bible stories, saints, emblems and symbols.
 They were probably created in the years between 1480 and 1510.

-View from my hotel room in Geras.
+This view from my hotel room in Geras shows Geras Abbey (Stift Geras).
 I stayed on the first floor of a former ‘Schüttkasten‘.
-A Schüttkasten is a building which was used for the storage of corn in earlier times.
-From my room, I had this view of Geras Abbey (Stift Geras).
-Inside the building on the left side, I took a lesson in producing hand-made paper.
+A Schüttkasten is a building for the storage of corn in earlier times.
+Inside the abbey, I took a lesson in producing hand-made paper.